 The law prohibits the distribution of religious literature the government determines is contradictory to Islam, as well as literature it deems blasphemous or offensive towards religions.

-The law restricts land ownership to citizens, or companies majority-owned by citizens.
-This effectively prevents most minority religious communities (which consist of noncitizens) from purchasing property to build houses of worship.
+Land ownership by non-citizens is restricted to designated freehold areas.
+Outside of special economic zones and designated freehold areas, the law restricts the majority company ownership to citizens.
+This restriction is an impediment to most minority religious communities (which consist of noncitizens) from purchasing property to build houses of worship.

 The law prohibits multiple forms of discrimination, including religious discrimination, and criminalizes acts the government interprets as provoking religious hatred or insulting religion through any form of expression.
 It also criminalizes the broadcasting, publication, and transmission of such material by any means, including audio/visual or print media, or via the internet, and prohibits conferences or meetings the government deems promote discrimination, discord, or hatred.

 According to the constitution, sharia is the principal source of legislation, although the judicial system applies two types of law, depending on the case.
 Sharia forms the basis for judicial decisions in most family law matters for Muslims, such as marriage and divorce, and inheritance for both Muslims and non-Muslims; however, in the case of noncitizens, the parties may petition the court to have the laws of their home country apply, rather than sharia.
 Sharia also applies in some criminal matters.
 Civil law provides the basis for decisions on all other matters.
 Shia Muslims in Dubai may pursue Shia family law cases through a special Shia council rather than through the regular judicial system.
 When sharia courts try non-Muslims for criminal offenses, judges have the discretion to impose civil or sharia penalties.
 Higher courts may overturn or modify sharia penalties.